gboeing/ppd534/syllabus/readme.md

   - 20%: final group project
   - 10%: active participation in classroom/Slack and team work

-Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
-Late assignment submissions will be deducted one letter grade per day.
-Late final project submissions will not be accepted or graded.
+See the schedule below for due dates.
+Assignments must be submitted via Blackboard by 23:59:00 pacific time on their due date.
+We will grant you a 24 hour, no questions asked, grace period to submit your assigment late without penalty.
+The submission window closes completely after this grace period and no further submissions will be accepted or graded.
 Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT.
-It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm successful submission in the system.
+It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm complete successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.

-You can expect grades to be posted within two weeks.
+Grades in this course represent holistic qualitative assessments of your performance relative to both the assignments' instructions as well as your peers' performance given the same instructions and time.
 Grades are non-negotiable.
+You can expect grades to be posted within two weeks of the assignment's due date.

-Group assignments leverage your diversity of skills and life experiences.
+Group exercises leverage your diversity of skills and life experiences.
 We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination and delegation are challenging but these are necessary professional skills.
 Organize, collaborate, and communicate proactively with one another.
-There will be a formal group peer review at the end of the semester to help us assign participation grades.
+There will be a formal group peer review at the end of the semester to help me assign participation grades.